-- how the ‘PACR Pathway’ designation was being used, and how effective it was in supporting members on their way to Accreditation.
+- how the former ‘PACR Pathway’ designation was being used, and how effective it was in supporting members on their way to Accreditation.

 As part of this review, the introduction of the Pathway member category has meant that the previous Stage One application form and associated fee has been removed.
 Applicants simply pay the appropriate assessment fee when they are ready to submit.
 The introduction of the Pathway also allows Icon to clearly verify that an individual is eligible for accreditation and is actively working towards it.

 There are over 80 trained Icon mentors, all of whom are Accredited members of Icon (ACR).
 Mentors with experience of the Icon accreditation process are available for Pathway members offering ongoing support while working towards the accreditation application and assessment process, but can also provide much broader support as required.

 Given that our mentors are all volunteers, we ask that you select three options so that we can ensure we get the right support for you.

 To apply for a mentor please contact Icon’s Professional Development Officer Gina Murphy on firstname.lastname@example.org.